You're viewing an archived version of this project. Please visit the new Big Give site to find current fundraising campaigns.

 Through succeeding in the complex negotiations with a major heritage site currently being progressed, and staging a very special performance.

-There is a possible change of venue in Bampton in 2019, forced by outside circumstances, which may pose a risk to audience sales, and our marketing needs to explain and account for this.
 With open-air performances there is always the risk of poor weather, but we have an indoor contingency venue in place.
 The greatest risk is financial shortfall but we are tireless in our fundraising efforts, and our Friends' organisation continues to grow healthily.

 We report through personal contact from the company personnel, emails, and invitations to special donor receptions and events.
 We acknowledge donors (unless anonymity requested) in our programmes.
 Our Annual Report is widely available for scrutiny and information.